Data Center Decommissioning Services

 Although there is no “one size fits all” plan to decommission data centers, you can look at standardized templates and checklists to develop a plan that accommodates your own unique data center.
 The first thing IT managers need to do is take inventory of all hardware and associated materials.

 Inventory lists should also detail attributes such as IP configuration/addresses, device models, memory capacity and vendor information.
-Minimally, any decommissioning plan should strive to avoid needless purchases, optimize the secure transfer of data and establish a proactive arrangement to dispose of equipment.
+Minimally, any decommissioning plan should strive to avoid needless purchases, optimize the secure transfer of data, and establish a proactive arrangement to dispose of equipment.

 Compliance with state and federal decommissioning regulations is another critical aspect of your plan.
 Auditors may need to check your company’s decommissioning process flow chart to ensure you have complied with rigorous guidelines.
 Documentation of a data center decommission should contain the following information when faced with compliance audits:

-• Exact dates and times when servers were disconnected from networks, software was removed and servers were erased for asset destruction and/or recovery
+• Exact dates and times when servers were disconnected from networks, software was removed, and servers were erased for asset destruction and/or recovery

 • Identification of all decommissioned servers